HMS-Analytical-Software/GitAlchemist/README.md

 ```

 The bare repositories will be stored in `cwd/_timestamp_/remotes/*`, one bare repo for each task.
-In addition to the bare repositories, Autogit will also create a working directory by default for each task, stored in `cwd/_timestamp_/remotes/task*`.
+In addition to the bare repositories, GitAlchemist will also create a working directory by default for each task, stored in `cwd/_timestamp_/remotes/task*`.
 Feel free to ignore these when you only need the bare repos and the participants should clone them manually.

 ## Getting Started with the created Remote Repositories